graphql/defer-stream-wg/Defer-Criteria.md

 The same fields should not be delivered to the client multiple times, unnecessarily increasing the data transferred.

-## 🎯 M. Thrashing should be minimized
+## 🎯 N. Thrashing should be minimized

 _Score: **Minor**_

 Incremental results should be able to be batched, and clients should be able to apply all of the batched updates before triggering a re-render.

-## 🎯 N. Possible incremental payload shapes should be predictable
+## 🎯 O. Possible incremental payload shapes should be predictable

 _Score: **Minor**_

 Predicable payload shapes are beneficial for statically typed clients

-## 🎯 O. Full fragment returned in each payload
+## 🎯 P. Full fragment returned in each payload

 _Score: **Minor**_